 - Determine the most appropriate sleep testing option

 - Order necessary equipment

-- Provide follow-up to ensure adequate treatment of the sleep disorder
+- Provide follow-up to insure adequate treatment of the sleep disorder

 - Communicate with your other healthcare providers